 Blepharoplasty best candidates

-The American Society of Plastic Surgeons consider the best candidates for surgery to be those who have set realistic expectations are in good health.
+The American Society of Plastic Surgeons considers the best candidates for surgery to be those who have set realistic expectations are in good health.
 The vast majority of candidates who choose this surgery are over 35 years of age.
-But droopy baggy eyelids are sometimes a family trait, causing some patients to choose the surgery at a younger age.
+However, droopy eyelids are often a family trait, so some patients choose the surgery at a younger age.

 How Blepharoplasty is performed?

-Surgeons usually start work on the upper lids as this allows them to follow the natural lines of your eyelids.
-Using these cuts a surgeon separates the skin from any underlying tissue and removes excess skin, muscle, and fat where needed.
-The surgeon will close the incisions using tiny stitches and these will stay in place for 3 to 6 days.
+Surgeons usually start working on the upper lids.
+It allows them to follow the natural lines of your eyelids.
+Using these cuts a surgeon separates the skin from any underlying tissue and removes excess skin, muscle, and fat.
+The surgeon will close the incisions with tiny stitches that will be there for 3 to 6 days.
 But don’t worry, many people are ready to go out in public in as low as two weeks.
 Your eyelids will continue to heal and looking better for about one to three months.

 Check our Discounts